cobbland/cobb.land/blog/page-migration.md

 possed: https://dice.camp/@cobb/114916547284465593
 ---

 I've been digging through the bones of my old website, trying to decide what is worth resurrecting on this new one.
-I'm skipping over all the media lists for now, because I have BIG PLANS™ for all that.
+I'm skipping over all the media lists currently, because I have BIG PLANS™ for all that later.
 Same with recipes.
 And I've got a couple guides (one on writing novels and the other on prepping D&D—because I'm an expert!) and project pages that will make their way over after an edit.
-After all that, I present to you the following three new-old pages:
+So for now, I present to you the following three new-old pages:

 - [Sabacc](/sabacc), the best card game in a galaxy far far away
 - [Shanghai Royale](/shanghai-royale), a good modification on an okay card game from right here on Earth